2i2c-org/2i2c-org.github.io/content/blog/2025/mybinder-analytics-fix/index.md

 The analytics archive at `archive.analytics.mybinder.org` powers the [mybinder.org usage dashboards](https://hub.jupyter.org/binder-data/) and provides a [daily-published dataset](https://github.com/jupyterhub/binder-data) that researchers and communities use to understand how Binder is being used across different domains and scientific communities.

-We recently discovered the archive was down while updating our [quarterly Binder impact report](../binder-report/), then [identified the issue and deployed a fix](https://github.com/jupyterhub/mybinder.org-deploy/pull/3462), ensuring that it continues to deploy usage data about mybinder.org for the public to use.
-Fortunately, the design of the analytics archive meant that we didn't lose any data in the process!
+While updating our [quarterly Binder impact report](../binder-report-q3/), we discovered the archive index page had stopped updating.
+The analytics publisher was writing index files to temporary storage before uploading to Google Cloud Storage, but for some reason the upload step stopped working.
+We [deployed a fix](https://github.com/jupyterhub/mybinder.org-deploy/pull/3462) that eliminates the temporary files entirely - the code now generates the HTML index as a string in memory and uploads directly.

+{{< figure src="./featured.png" title="The [mybinder.org analytics archive](https://archive.analytics.mybinder.org) shows a list of daily usage reports that anybody can download.">}}

+Fortunately, we didn't lose any data!
+Thanks to some smart design decisions, the daily analytics files were being collected properly the entire time, only the index page listing them was broken.
 You can find [the full archive here](https://archive.analytics.mybinder.org).

-{{< figure src="./featured.png" title="The mybinder.org analytics archive shows a list of daily usage reports that anybody can download.">}}

-This is a key resource for Binder to demonstrate its transparency and impact, and to be a useful for others to understand how Binder is used for open science.

 ## Learn more